abzif/opennlp-model-generator/README.md

-This branch contains site files and OpenNLP models automatically generated.
+This branch contains site files and generated OpenNLP models.

-The site URL is <https://abzif.github.io/babzel>
+The site URL is <https://abzif.github.io/opennlp-model-generator>